Main content

 Police Officer

-The Richmond Police Department is currently accepting applications for a Full Time Police Officer and a Full Time School Resource Officer.
+The Richmond Police Department is currently accepting applications for a Full Time Police Officer.
 Our Department’s focus is a community based approach that encourages a collaborative effort utilizing a variety of services in problem solving.
 Richmond is a quiet suburb in Chittenden County, serving a population of 4,200 citizens.

 • High School Diploma or GED.